List of Shuriken Sentai Ninninger characters: Ninningers

-The Ninningers are five descendants of the Igasaki Clan (伊賀崎氏, Igasaki-shi), ninja and practitioners of the Shuriken Ninja Art (手裏剣忍法, Shuriken Ninpō) ninjutsu who battled Gengetsu Kibaoni during Japan's Sengoku Era, and the grandchildren of Yoshitaka Igasaki, who prepared them for Gengetsu's predestined return.
-Not long after, they are joined by an American Yokai Hunter who seeks to become Yoshitaka's apprentice.
+The eponymous Ninningers are five descendants of the Igasaki Clan (伊賀崎氏, Igasaki-shi), ninja, practitioners of the Shuriken Ninja Art (手裏剣忍法, Shuriken Ninpō) ninjutsu who battled Gengetsu Kibaoni during Japan's Sengoku Era, and the grandchildren of Yoshitaka Igasaki and their friends, who prepared them for Gengetsu's predestined return.
+In time, they are joined by an American Yokai Hunter who seeks to become Yoshitaka's apprentice.